MUME/MMapper/docs/index.md

 Download MMapper
 =========
+MMapper is a graphical mapper for a MUD named MUME (Multi-Users in Middle Earth).
+The game is traditionally played in a text-only mode, but MMapper tries to represent the virtual world in user-friendly graphical environment.
+It acts as a proxy between a telnet client and a MUD server, being able to analyze game data in real time and show player's position in a map.

 {% for asset in site.github.latest_release.assets %}{% if asset.name != 'arda.mm2' %}[![Download {{ asset.name }}](https://img.shields.io/github/downloads/{{ site.github.owner_name }}/{{ site.github.repository_name }}/latest/{{ asset.name }}.svg)]({{ asset.browser_download_url }} "Download {{ asset.name }}")
 {% endif %}{% endfor %}